Skip to content

 Can We Train Dogs Out of Resource Guarding?

-• Desensitisation and counter-conditioning: Gradually expose your dog to situations that trigger resource guarding in a controlled manner, pairing these exposures with positive experiences like treats or praise.
+• Desensitisation and Counter-conditioning: Gradually expose your dog to situations that trigger resource guarding in a controlled manner, pairing these exposures with positive experiences like treats or praise.

-• Teach "drop it" and "leave it" commands: These commands can help manage situations where your dog has something they shouldn’t.
+• Teach "drop it" and "leave it" commands: These commands help manage situations where your dog has something they shouldn’t.

 PetWell range of freeze dried healthy treats for dogs and cats

-Resource Guarding Doesn't Mean Aggression
+Understanding Resource Guarding vs. Aggression

 Read more about Understanding Dog Body Language